bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 shapiro.test(as.data.frame(otu_table(physeq_genus_clr))$BB197)
 ```
 Transformations/normalisations of microbiome data are often used to make the usually non-normal microbiome data normal, however, in this case, it is not normal (significant p-value so the null hypothesis that the data are normal can be rejected).
 This means that we should use the Kruskal-Wallis test results.

+**Question 6**: How many taxa does ALDEx2 find to be significantly differentially abundant?

 ## 4.7 Combine and plot differential abundance results from MaAsLin2, ANCOM2 and ALDEx2 for Description_1